 8. Key Personnel Profiles Included

-Those who are reading your sales proposal want to know who is running the company.
+Those who are reading your business proposal want to know who is running the company.
 This is the place you should document that your employees are invested, qualified and passionate about the business.

-You must spotlight the key personnel in your sales proposal.
+You must spotlight the key personnel in your business proposal template.

 The bio should present a picture of why you selected this individual for the project.